storyfeet/irrigate/rules.md

 * Do not place the 1 Tiles randomly.
 Instead leave them in their own pile.
 * Each player starts with £5
 * Until all players have 4 Tiles on the board (including the Tap), players may only Place a Land Tile, and may not perform any Actions or receive income.
-* Players may still negotiate around the placement of any tile even the '1's.
+* Players may negotiate around the placement of any tile even the '1's.
-* The player who places the last 4th Tile may Take Actions and recieve Income.
+* The player who places the last player's 4th Tile may Take Actions and recieve Income.
-* When this happens, all other players receive the compensation money (£1 , £2 ,£3 ... around the table)  immediately.
+* When this happens, all other players immediately receive the compensation money:  £1 , £2 ,£3 ... around the table.